aa32555/YDBDoc/ProgGuide/functions.rst

 $Random()
 ----------------------

-Returns a random integer from a range specified by its argument.
+Returns a pseudo-random integer from a range specified by its argument.

 The format for the $RANDOM function is: